shrenakishok/typescript/README.md

-# typescript
-This repository contains my personal journey to mastering TypeScript.
-It includes a collection of codes, exercises, and practice projects that I've worked on to understand and become proficient in TypeScript.
+#TypeScript Learning Journey
+Welcome to my TypeScript Learning Journey repository!
+This repository is dedicated to my learning process in TypeScript.
+It contains various exercises, practice projects, and code snippets that I found useful along the way.

+**Contents**
+Exercises: Practice exercises to help understand TypeScript concepts.
+Projects: Hands-on projects to apply TypeScript in real-world scenarios.
+Code Snippets: Useful snippets and patterns for common problems.

+**Goals**
+Document my progress and learning in TypeScript.
+Share useful code and resources with others learning TypeScript.
+Build a portfolio of TypeScript projects and practices.